kamaludu/bash4llm/extras/ui/INSTALL.md

 Open the URL in your browser.

 ---

 ## 2.2 Manual installation of the GroqBash GUI (without installer)

-This procedure matches the updated ```groqbash-gui-install.sh```
+This procedure matches the updated §groqbash-gui-install.sh§
 and is intended for:

-- integrating into existing VirtualHosts
+- integration into existing VirtualHosts
-- non‑standard Apache layouts
+- non‑standard servers
 - containers, embedded systems, chroot
-- setups where you do NOT want the automatic installer
+- installations where you do NOT want to use the automatic installer

 ---

-## 1. Enable CGI
+### 1. Enable CGI

 On Debian/Ubuntu: